amanbora856/amanbora856.github.io/README.md

 ## Built With

-My personal portfolio <a href="http://soumya-jit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+ <a href="https://amanbora856.github.io/" target="_blank">My personal portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.